VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_AI_GUIDE.md

 ```
 👤 YOU: I need to start working on the Python project

-🤖 VATSAL: Understood, Sir.
+🤖 BOI: Understood, Sir.
 Would you like me to:
            1. Open VS Code
            2. Start the development server
            3. Open the project documentation